Helping students Be Internet Awesome

 In elementary schools, I have seen where teacher librarians teach digital citizenship lessons and work through a curriculum each week when meeting with students.

 Over the last ten years, Common Sense Media has refined their free Digital Citizenship Curriculum to become a resource that prepares students with critical 21st-century skills.
 But Common Sense Media is not the only place to find great resources for teaching digital citizenship.
 In my classroom, I would embed authentic timely digital citizenship lessons paired with resources from trusted partners such as Pear Deck, Google, or Kami.

 Pear Deck has partnered with Google’s Be Internet Awesome and created interactive, free digital citizenship curricula.
 Each of the 35 lessons include Be Internet Awesome activities, curriculum guides, family resources, and more!
 As with any Pear Deck lesson, you can take the lesson as it is or edit it to meet the needs of your students.
 You can find these lessons in English and Spanish on Pear Deck’s website.

 In addition to the Pear Deck lessons, there’s also a comprehensive teaching guide, vocabulary lists for Flashcard Factory, a safety pledge for students and families, and recognition materials including badges and certificates.
-As always, a Pear Deck lesson paired with a Wacom display tablet like the Wacom One makes the interactive features of Pear Deck much more enjoyable!
+As always, a Pear Deck lesson paired with a Wacom display tablet like the Wacom One pen display makes the interactive features of Pear Deck much more enjoyable!